pygame/pygame/docs/reST/tut/newbieguide.rst

 **HWSURFACE and DOUBLEBUF**

-These :func:`.display.set_mode()` flags do nothing in pygame versions 2.0.0 and later (you can check the docs if you don't believe me)!
-There's no reason to use them anymore.
-Even in pygame 1, their effects were pretty nuanced and generally misunderstood by most pygame users.
-They were never magic speed-up flags, unfortunately.
+The HWSURFACE :func:`.display.set_mode()` flag does nothing in pygame versions 2.0.0 and later (you can check the docs if you don't believe me)!
+There's no reason to use it anymore.
+Even in pygame 1, its effect is pretty nuanced and generally misunderstood by most pygame users.
+It was never a magic speed-up flag, unfortunately.

+DOUBLEBUF still has some use, but is also not a magic speed up flag.

 **The Sprite class**